avimehenwal/avimehenwal.in/content/notes/how-to-learn/index.md

 - learn
 ---

+If you are one us mere mortals, then you dont remember what you should and it takes too much time to memorise.

 {{% note %}}
 By organizing scattered bits of information into pattern of knowledge, schema gives depth and richness to our thinking.